 Manthangadu v.
 LifeLock, (derivative action challenging corporate governance practices and failures to comply with prior FTC agreement, settlement valued at roughly $20 million) (2016).

-“Uber airport fees” cases, (consumer protection class actions against Uber for charging fees charged by the airport for pick up or drop off service when in fact no such fees were charged by airports, settled without motion practice for approximately $2 million) (2016).
+“Uber airport fees” cases, (consumer protection class actions against Uber for charging fees charged by the airport for pick up or drop off service when in fact no such fees were charged by airports, $2 million settlement) (2016).

 Minzer v.
 LifeLock, (Derivative action challenging merger, no motion practice, settlement included corporate governance changes and $150,000) (2016).